Gravitational effects in birefringent quantum electrodynamics: Bound states and spectrum of hydrogen

 \section{Bound states and spectrum of hydrogen}

-We obtain the bound states of the hydrogen atom in the presence of ray-optically invisible non-metricities.
+We obtain the bound states of the hydrogen atom on an effectively flat region of a general linear background.
 This is done by employing the Born-Oppenheimer approximation and a classical treatment of the electromagnetic field generated by the proton's charge and magnetic moment, followed by a second order quantum mechanical perturbation around the known exact solution of the relativistic hydrogen atom.
-In particular, we find the effect of ray-optically invisible non-metricities on the hyperfine structure of hydrogen, which plays a significant role in astrophysics.
+In particular, we find the effect of a weak general linear background on the hyperfine structure of hydrogen, which plays a significant role in astrophysics.

-In the context of the SME, various studies of the hydrogen atom have been undertaken.
-These, however, were only concerned with modifications in the Dirac equation, while working with usual Maxwellian electromagnetism, see \cite{hydrogenstudy} and references therein.
-From this point of view, our work is complementary to the literature, for we investigate the effect of a refined electromagnetism, while Dirac's equation remains unaltered.